Kocjte/Java-lab/README.md

-# Java-lab1
+# Java-lab
-First HW for Java OOP
+A series of homework done with Java that invoelves core OOP,GUI,Database,Web applications.